-Professor Duncan Maclennan, CBE, FRSE, FAcSS, MRTPI (Hon), FRICS, MCIH (Hon) is Professor of Public Policy at the University of Glasgow and is based at Policy Scotland.
+Professor Duncan Maclennan, CBE, FRSE, FAcSS, MRTPI (Hon), FRICS, MCIH (Hon):

 Professor Maclennan’s current research is concerned with economic functioning of metropolitan housing, land and infrastructure systems and the design and financing of policies and strategies, at national, metropolitan and neighbourhood scales , to deal with their affordability, stability and productivity outcomes.

-He has recently completed work on infrastructure in Scotland, city deals and devolution in the UK, the likely impacts of Brexit on UK towns, rental housing challenges in Canadian metropolitan areas, , and completed three reports in Australia on productivity effects of housing outcomes.
+He has undertaken work on infrastructure in Scotland, city deals and devolution in the UK, the likely impacts of Brexit on UK towns, rental housing challenges in Canadian metropolitan areas, and completed three reports in Australia on productivity effects of housing outcomes.

 Recently-published academic work includes research on housing transitions in China, the role of housing and inequality in Piketty’s model, housing impacts on entrepreneurship, modelling regional house price cycles and city deals in the UK, gaps in the rhetoric and reality of local economic policy-making and CGE modelling of productivity effects of metropolitan housing pressures.